|

 include a notation which will immediately identify an animal which

+has been deemed dangerous or vicious."
 How do your dangerous dog laws compare?
 What kind of penalties

 do owners of vicious dogs face?
 Could the laws be stronger?
+Crack down on dog fighting.
+This is another issue

 where lax laws and minimal funding often comes into play.
 Fighting